First Meeting of the Advisory Body

 - to elaborate a study on the benefit of the valorization of underwater cultural heritage;

-- to elaborate a study on the most significant factors affecting negatively the conservation of underwater cultural heritage and the identification of remedial measures;
+- to elaborate a study on the most significant factors negatively affecting the conservation of underwater cultural heritage and the identification of remedial measures;

 - to recommend the urgent recruitment of additional permanent staff for the UNESCO Secretariat for the Convention and the allocation of additional resources to facilitate the communication with the State Parties and to ensure the effective implementation of the Convention.